 Surgical outcomes are more successful in patients with urethral mobility.
-The cotton swab test is positive when there is a 30 degree or greater displacement from the horizon when the patient is in the supine lithotomy position and straining.
+The cotton swab test is positive when there is a 30 degree or greater displacement from the horizontal when the patient is in the supine lithotomy position and straining.

 A post void residual volume of less than 150 ml can help exclude a bladder-emptying abnormality or chronic urinary retention (overflow incontinence).
 An abnormal volume may necessitate multichannel testing.
-Simple office cystometry with a catheter and syringe can aid in determining post void residual, basic bladder capacity, and ensuring at least 300 ml for valsalva leakage.
+Simple office cystometry with a catheter and syringe can aid in determining post void residual, basic bladder capacity, and ensuring at least 300 ml for valsalva leakage testing.
 Multichannel urodynamic testing is not needed with uncomplicated SUI prior to surgery.

 In cases of complicated SUI, multichannel urodynamic testing is typically indicated.
 The goal of multichannel evaluation is to objectively monitor bladder function and dysfunction so the appropriate treatment can be precisely determined.
 Multichannel evaluation can measure changes to intra-abdominal and intra-vesical pressures, and measure detrusor activity.
-Uroflowmetry can be performed to assess the voiding rate, pattern and capacity.
-Filling cystometry (cystometrogram [CMG]) measures pressure/volumes in the bladder during filling, storage in the context of sensation, and compliance.
+Uroflowmetry can be performed to assess the voiding rate, pattern, and capacity.
+Filling cystometry (cystometrogram [CMG]) measures pressure and volume in the bladder during filling, storage in the context of sensation, and compliance.
 The competency of the urethra is assessed by the valsalva leak point pressure (VLPP) and the urethral pressure profile (UPP).
 Electromyography may be performed to confirm proper coordination between the bladder and pelvic floor muscles.